Jktanisaka/Jktanisaka/README.md

 # About Me
 Hi!
-Im Jon, a recent bootcamp grad looking to get into web development.
+I'm Jon, a recent bootcamp grad looking to get into web development.
 I know JavaScript (es5/es6), HTML, CSS, React, and more - but I'm always looking for something new to learn!
 When I'm not coding you can find me tinkering with 3D printers or running my online shop where I sell my 3D prints.

 Connect with me on linkedin!
 https://www.linkedin.com/in/jonathan-tanisaka/